LiamBatiste/Restaurant-Sales-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/a0af1c85-038c-4a72-a0bc-f247c28d2387)

-As shown above, the top 5 items sold across all stores by total revenue was; **Turkey FtLong, Chicken Teriyaki FtLong, Tuna FtLong, 21oz Fountain Drink, Rst Chicken FtLong**.
+As shown above, the top 5 items sold across all stores by total revenue was; **1st - Turkey Foot Long, 2nd - Chicken Teriyaki FtLong, 3rd - Tuna FtLong, 4th - 21oz Fountain Drink, 5th - Rst Chicken FtLong**.
 This insight could potentially used by the company during promotions as they appeal to the largest sector with respect to sales.

 - Sales performance by